MattASmithWork/searchengine-home-page/README.md

 # js-digital-clock
-Create Pretty digital clock with html css js
+Create digital clock and search engine to use as home page with html css js